asodemolay/Klir-Tech-Challenge/README.md

 It was not a request but since the company has [bootstrap](https://getbootstrap.com/) as a desirable skill, I tried to use it as much as possible.

 ## About the tests
-Since tests were note *mandatory* but *recommended*, I've opt to focus in developing a function application.
+Since tests were not *mandatory* but *recommended*, I've opt to focus in developing a function application.
 I'll develop the tests in a future.